nanseapor/esconet-thai-occupations/README.md

 ESCONET/   9 Parquet tables + 2 build scripts + detailed README   (~18 MB)
 THAI/      3 Parquet tables (TSCO, TSIC, ISCO-08 Thai) + 3 READMEs (~2.3 MB)
 ```
+## For LLM agents (Claude Code, Cursor, etc.)

+If you are an LLM assistant working with this dataset, start with [`ESCONET_INSTRUCTIONS.md`](ESCONET_INSTRUCTIONS.md) — it contains bootstrap commands, common query patterns, schema cheatsheet, and known gotchas/version quirks.
+The instructions are imperative ("do X, avoid Y") rather than descriptive, optimized for fast onboarding.

 ---